johnthotekat/onchain-monitor/README.md

 1. Ensure the `uniswap-factory-abi.json` file is placed in the `abis` directory.
 2. Run the script:
 3. The script will automatically start analyzing Uniswap transactions and monitor liquidity.
+4. The RPC URL's used in the code are scrapped from Github code.
+Please use you own RPC URL's

 ## Configuration